Ertugrulbal/Django-VeterinaryProject/README.md

 In order to enter the admin panel, it is necessary to create a super user.
 It can be done with the following command: `python manage.py createsuperuser`.
 Then type email and password.
 ### Django Rest Framework API Management
-In order to enter a API page, you must be a logged in.
+In order to enter a API page, you must enter localhost:8000/api and must be logged in.

 - We have two api; pet and petOwner.
 - If you logged in, you can do CRUD Operations.
 > We also made a filter operations.
 If you want to filtration on;